Address Standardization | What It Is & How to Do It

 Another option for standardizing addresses is to attempt to do it manually yourself.
-Here are basic steps required for US address format for the majority of US addresses.
-For the sake of maintaining your sanity and ours; we won’t cover all the special cases that standardization software will handle automatically.
+Here are the basic steps required for the US mailing address format for the majority of US addresses.
+For the sake of maintaining your sanity and ours; we won't cover all the special cases that standardization software will handle automatically.

 - Get the address you want to standardize.

 - Check the street name, city, and state.
 Verify that all address information is correct.

 - There is only one correct version of each abbreviation according to the postal service.
 Check out this library to find the list of USPS-approved abbreviations along with their variants.